 To obtain your credit score, first, peek at your credit card statements as some have opted to include this information for you.
 If not, you will need to purchase directly from one of many service providers, the three major credit bureaus, or other credit score providers, such as FICO.
 Recognize that depending on the sources of your score, credit scores can vary.
 But checking is wise periodically or prior to a big purchase like a mortgage.

 You were denied credit

-Nowadays, it is common to apply for many different credit cards for reward points, to get the best deal at your favorite retail store or to take advantage of big discounts on purchases If you applied for a credit card and were denied credit, you are entitled to see the credit report used by the lender to evaluate your application.
+Nowadays, it is common to apply for many different credit cards for reward points, to get the best deal at your favorite retail store, or to take advantage of big discounts on purchases If you applied for a credit card and were denied credit, you are entitled to see the credit report used by the lender to evaluate your application.
 Because of the various credit agencies, you should receive the specific agency’s report.
-Refer to the rejection letter from the bank to determine how to attain such report.
+Refer to the rejection letter from the bank to determine how to attain such a report.
 You must request this report within 60 days of the denial.

 While sometimes stressful to see these rejections, it’s important you understand it.
 It may be an error that you can remedy.
 If not, you can learn what you need to do to improve your situation: make more consistent payments, lower your debt, etc.

 You cosigned a loan